-Windows 11, 10, 8, and 7, include a power/shutdown button at the logon screen that allows users to shut down the computer without logging in.
-Earlier, we have shared an article to remove Shutdown, Restart, Sleep & Hibernate options from Start Menu & Shutdown Dialog Box.
+Windows 11, 10, 8, and 7 include a power/shutdown button at the logon screen that allows users to shut down the computer without logging in.
+Earlier, we shared an article to remove Shutdown, Restart, Sleep & Hibernate options from Start Menu & Shutdown Dialog Box.
 However, in this article, we will guide you to remove the power or shutdown button from the login or logon screen.

 If you are using a shared computer and want to prevent others from shutting down or restarting your PC without login into their account, this tutorial will help you.

 There are at least two ways through which you can remove the Shutdown button from Windows 11/10/8/7 Login Screen.
 These are the following:-

 - Using Local Group Policy Editor

 - Via Registry Editor

 How do I remove the Shutdown/Power button from Login Screen using Local Group Policy Editor?

 Follow these steps to remove the Shutdown/Power button from Login Screen using Local Group Policy Editor:-